abhinavkumar17/arch-drift-detection/README.md

 **3. Fargate collects the diff.** The task authenticates with a GitHub PAT, clones the repo, checks out the PR branch, and produces the unified diff itself.
-This is why Fargate exists: cloning a repo the size of `rgb-ios` would exceed Lambda's limits.
+This is why Fargate exists: cloning a repo the size that would exceed Lambda's limits.

 **4. `annotate.py` prepares it for the model.** The diff is addressed, filtered,